cloudsolver/aws-soa/atoms/AMI.md

 Amazon Machine Image is a regional image that instantiates an [[EC2]] instance.

 ## AMI Details

+#Question What are AMIs used for?
+Answer:
-Amazon Machine Image are a customization of EC2 instance.
+Amazon Machine Images are a customization of EC2 instances.
-- Add your own software, config, OS, monitoring...
+- Add your software, config, OS, monitoring etc.
 - #UseCase pre-configured, faster initialization.
-- AMI are build for specific [region](Region.md). #tip You can copy AMI across Regions.
+- AMIs are built for specific [[Regions]].
+You can copy AMI across Regions.

 ## AMI Image Builder

 #Question What is AMI Image Builder used for and how is compliance supported?
 See: [AMI Image Builder UG](https://docs.aws.amazon.com/imagebuilder/latest/userguide/how-image-builder-works.html)
 Answer:
-AWS Task Orchestrator and Executor (AWSTOE) is a standalone application used by AWI Image Builder that help   orchestrate complex workflows, modify system configurations, and test your systems with YAML-based script components
+- AWS Task Orchestrator and Executor (AWSTOE) is a standalone application used by AWI Image Builder.
+- Helps orchestrate complex workflows
+- Modify system configurations, and
+- Test your systems with YAML-based script components.
-EC2 Image Builder uses Amazon [[Inspector]] to perform assessments for exposure, vulnerabilities, and deviations from best practices and compliance standards.
+- EC2 Image Builder uses Amazon [[Inspector]] to assess exposure, vulnerabilities, and deviations from best practices and compliance standards.

 ### Use Cases
 #UseCase for creating an AMI